Beja, Portugal: Economy

 Known as the breadbasket of Portugal, the region's agriculture is a mainstay of the local economy.
 It produces wheat, wine and olives.
 Tourism has also importance due to sunny weather, a long history and many cultural attractions including a 13th-century castle and a number of museums.

 Transportation

-The military airport of Beja, 9 kilometres away, has been converted and was opened for civilian flights in 2011.
+The military airport of Beja, 9 kilometres away, has been converted and was opened for civilian flights in 2011 as Beja Airport.
 The Portuguese wet lease airline Hi Fly operated its Airbus A380, purchased second-hand in 2018, from Beja, as well as other airplanes of its fleet.

 A highway was constructed to link Beja to the deepwater port of Sines about 60 kilometres away.

-Beja railway station is the terminus of the Linha do Alentejo railway.
+Beja railway station is the current terminus of the Linha do Alentejo railway.